nenuadrian/game-engine/README.md

 # Light Game Engine

+Small WIP game engine.

+Lua used for scripting.
+OpenGL for rendering.

 ## goals
  * develop C++ software engineering skills
  * understand graphics 2D and 3D rendering pipelines with OpenGL and other frameworks